 He lost track of his visits.
 Over the years, the road further dwindled in washed out mud and overgrown forest, and he parked farther and farther out.
 The old woman had grown accustomed to his visits.
 No longer seeing him with idle curiosity, he sensed her resignation as she cast the dice and then looked at him.

 On the last day, the ground was soaked with rain and the trees glistened with speckled drops.
 The woman was outside, looking at the small home.
 He stopped beside her, the faint smell of accelerant in the air.
 The woman appeared to be waiting, and a faint drizzle of rain began.
 She turned to him and handed him a thick envelop full twenty dollar bills.
 Then, she held out the small ornate box.
 He took it with some reverence, opening it to see neat rows of dice.

 He looked questioningly at the matchbox in her hand.

 When the rain began in earnest, she struck a match.
 “The memories come with me,” she said, dropping the match.
 It hit the line of accelerant and raced toward the open door of the house.

 “And what about these?” he asked, holding up the dice.

-The dice felt heavy in his hand.
-The woman had already turned, walking away.
-Fred cursed, and cast the dice toward the open door.
-In the moments they arced in the air, he felt unburdened of his mind.
+Out of the box, the dice felt heavy in his hand.
+The woman had already turned to walk away.
+Fred hesitated, then cursed and threw the dice toward the burning house.
+As they arced in the air, he felt unburdened of his mind.
 Two dice hit the frame of the door, landing on the porch, the others sailed inside.
 His involuntary glance caught two blank sides lying on the porch.
-He wrenched himself away, the woman had stopped, as though waiting for him, or witnessing.
-She smiled slightly, as he joined her, and then was about to continue down the lane.
+He wrenched himself away.
+The woman had stopped and was watching him as though waiting – or witnessing.
+She smiled as he ran to join her.